 The Gambusia fish, commonly known as the mosquitofish aggressively hunts and devours mosquito larvae and pupae before it can mature into blood-sucking adult mosquitoes.
 Local municipalities in New Jersey, Florida, and Texas are releasing the fish in stagnant land-locked water to assist in mosquito control efforts.
 The fish live well with koi and goldfish kept in backyard water features and are highly effective.

 At Mosquito Squad of the North Shore, we offer tried and true methods of mosquito control that really work!
-Our traditional mosquito barrier spray eliminates 85-90% of mosquitoes in your yard on contact.
+Our traditional mosquito barrier treatment eliminates 85-90% of mosquitoes in your yard on contact.
 The time-released formula lasts for up to three weeks.
 Sign up for the season and we’ll automatically come back every 2-3 weeks all season long.
 Call today.